Working in the healthcare industry is both lucrative and meaningful. It’s a competitive field, though, making it difficult to land a job.

 Preferred Graduate School Degrees

-If you want to be a doctor or nurse, you will have to attend either medical school or nursing school.
+If you want to be a doctor or nurse, you will have to attend medical school or nursing school.
 Both of these options require several years of education following your undergraduate degree.

 If you’re looking for other options, a master’s degree in public health or speech pathology can open other doors for you.
 At the same time, a master’s in business can help you get a job in healthcare administration.